DeLuks2006/Rootkitty/README.md

 ## Issues:
 - Doesnt run on WSL
+- Not really a issue but "ld.so.preload write" and "execve hook" isnt tested

 ## Compiling:
 Seriously?
 If you can't even use a Makefile you shouldn't even be allowed to use this. :)